 The offer to buy these documents with a 90% discount was very tempting at first and many companies said, well let’s get some cover, we will never get them that cheap again.

-What was mostly companies did not considered, was the documents purchased, were packages.
+What most companies did not considered, was that the documents purchased, were packages.
 You have to buy them once, such as Payrolls, but then pay for maintenance annually.
 However, this is not discounted and is based on the list price if you do not negotiate this with SAP.

 Now as a company you often have five times more documents than you really need, because it was not known how many you really need.
 With a maintenance rate of 22% … the given discount for the documents almost disappears in the next few years.